SAR (Synthetic Aperture Radar)-Lupe Constellation

 Radio-frequency communication is provided in X-band for encrypted downlink transmissions, while the uplink encrypted communication is in S-band.
 In addition to this, an intersatellite link in S-band is provided for data product transfer.

 SAR-Lupe is a SAR (Synthetic Aperture Radar) reconnaissance satellite imaging project of the German government, in particular the German Ministry of Defense (BMVg) and the Federal Office of Defense Technology and Procurement, referred to as BWB (Bundesamt für Wehrtechnik und Beschaffung - Federal Office of Defense Technology and Procurement), Koblenz, Germany (BWB manages the procurement of the ground and space segments).
-The overall objective is to provide high-resolution radar imagery to German defense forces over a period of ten years starting in 2006.
-SAR-Lupe is in fact the first dedicated reconnaissance satellite imaging project of Germany.
-More specific objectives are: 1) 2) 3) 4)
+The overall objective is to provide high-resolution radar imagery to German defence forces over a period of ten years starting in 2006.
+SAR-Lupe is in fact the first dedicated reconnaissance satellite imaging project in Germany.

 • To provide an event monitoring observation capability independent of weather and illumination conditions, in particular for regions of crisis or emergency situations (such as natural disaster coverage) to support the government in the assessment of intelligence information